-before the thought of establishing a school, or even a home daycare had become a prospect, it was a routine trip to auntie’s house that sparked it all.
+Before the thought of establishing a school, or even a home daycare became a prospect, it was a routine trip to auntie’s house that sparked it all.
 At first, the term “A Special Place” was merely a term that nieces, nephews and eventually grandchildren within the family would use when visiting Tanya Ferguson’s home.
 Soon after, though, came the process of building something much more monumental.

 During the summer of 2012, Ferguson elected to begin running her own home childcare business.
 Guided by its extensive focus on educating children and relationship building, parents would frequently request homeschooling as an alternative to public schooling.
 Ferguson would use these requests as motivation to establish ASP2 (A Special Place 2) STEAM Academy.